adaptivelab/toarray-memory-leak/README.md

     # setup vagrant (requires vagrant)
     $ vagrant up

+## Initialise the database

+    # load the database with some data, you might want to read it first
+    $ python utils/initialise_database.py

 ## Run the tests

     # run leaky or non-leaky code, and visualise memory usage: